LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/elasticsearch1/README.md

 ### Aggregations

-Aggregations allow us to get statistics and information about groups of documents, while returning the documents at the same if you need to.
+Aggregations allow us to get statistics and information about groups of documents, while returning the documents at the same time if you need to.
 What kind of questions like this could we ask about this book data?
-All these books have a year associated with them.
-(Either the year written, published, or an approximation of that.)
+All these books have a year associated with them (either the year written, published, or an approximation of that).
 What year has the most books in it?

 ```